cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 {{app-nan}} gives additional detailed considerations for implementations that aspire to provide full support for NaNs, preserving NaN information.

+## Getting by without Platform Support for Floating Point Values

+On a constrained platform, CPU instructions and library functions for IEEE 754 floating point values may not be available.

+A partial implementation for constrained systems may want to restrict the application data models supported to those without floating point numbers.

+However, IETF standards often use timestamps, which are efficiently supported by CBOR Tag 1.
+Tag 1 offers a choice between integer and floating point representations;
+only the latter are capable of resolutions of better than 1 second.

+{{fixed-point}} shows how to support a useful subrange of Tag 1 time stamps that are encoded as floating point numbers for interchange, but processed as 32.32 bit fixed point numbers in a constrained implementation.

 # Other Floating Point Numbers {#sec-float}